 On the inner condyle proximal a small flat dark shadow, just visible on the radiograph, which can only correspond with a connective tissue ossification.Plate VII, figure 12 p140 – published 1905

-1907 – Alfred Stieda, unaware of the previous work, again called attention to a semilunar-shaped calcification seen about the superior border of the internal epicondyle of the femur.
-Stieda believed it was due to a fracture with a detachment of a small particle of bone at the moment of injury
+1907 – Alfred Stieda, unaware of the previous work, again called attention to a semilunar-shaped calcification seen about the superior border of the internal (medial) epicondyle of the distal femur.
+At surgery Stieda found the lesion to be situated at the origin of the medial head of the gastrocnemius

 - Köhler-Pelligrini-Stieda disease